-Charities must operate as tax-exempt, tax-deductible entities.
+Charities must operate as tax-exempt entities and some contributions may be tax-deductible.
 They are accorded this treatment under law only as long as they fulfill the social mission for which they were established.
 Charitable purpose requires that all income of a charity be used in the fulfillment and furtherance of the organizational mission.
 If a charity's income is greater than its expenses, the law requires that the surplus remain with the charity.
 Surplus cannot be diverted to private benefit.